moondance-labs/tanssi-docs/dapp-developers/developer-toolkit/ethereum-api/precompiles/erc20.md

 The native token ERC-20 precompiled contract on Tanssi EVM appchains allows developers to interact with the native protocol token through an ERC-20 interface.
 Although your appchain's native token is not an ERC-20 token, now you can interact with it as if it was a vanilla ERC-20.

 One of the main benefits of this precompile is that it removes the necessity of having a wrapped representation of the protocol token as an ERC-20 smart contract, such as WETH on Ethereum.
 Furthermore, it minimizes the need for multiple wrapped representations of the same protocol token.
-Consequently, DApps that need to interact with the protocol token via an ERC-20 interface can do so without needing a separate smart contract.
+Consequently, dApps that need to interact with the protocol token via an ERC-20 interface can do so without needing a separate smart contract.

 Under the hood, the [ERC-20 precompile](https://github.com/moondance-labs/tanssi/blob/master/test/contracts/solidity/ERC20.sol){target=\_blank} executes specific Substrate actions related to the Substrate balances module, which is coded in Rust.
 The balances module provides functionality for handling the various types of balances.